frame-lang/frame-docs/intermediate_frame/transitions.rst

 .. image:: images/transition_label.png
     :height: 300

-The first transition in the example above has the default label which is the message selecor for the state.
+The first transition in the example above has the default label which is the message selector for the state.
 The second label shows
 a default overridden label.
-Sometimes labels can be undesireably long.
+Sometimes labels can be undesirably long.
 The third transition shows how to embed a '\n' escape character in the label to create a new line in the label.
 In addition, the third transition shows the correct ordering of the enter arguments group and the label with the arguments group before the label.